 NFF Submissions Team

-c/o Larking Gowen
+℅ Larking Gowen LLP

-Prospect House
+1st Floor Prospect House Rouen Road

-NR1 1RE
+NORWICH NR1 1RE

 The entrant must pay all shipping and postage costs incurred in submitting work to us.
 The Festival will not accept Cash on Delivery shipments and will not absorb any fees incurred in customs.
 Submission packages from outside the UK must be labelled 'No commercial value - for cultural purposes only' on any customs label and for customs purposes must be given a value of no more than US$10, £10 Sterling or 10 euro.

-Receipt of Submission:
+Receipt of Submission

 Once you have submitted your film online, please check your account to find out if the Festival has received your submission.

 Selection will be carried out by the Norwich Film Festival team.
-No correspondence will be entered into regarding the selection process and the decision of the Festival Executive Committee are final.
+No correspondence will be entered into regarding the selection process and the decision of the Festival Executive Committee is final.
 We aim to inform successful applicants by the end of August at the latest.
 Unfortunately, due to the volume of entries and time constraints, we will be unable to offer individual feedback or enter into any discussion about your work.

 Successful submissions will be listed on our website (www.norwichfilmfestival.co.uk) and social media outlets, and successful applicants will be notified by email or over the phone.
 Please therefore make sure that we can reach you in the months of August and September so that we can confirm your film's inclusion in the Festival programme.

 Please note that only successful applicants will be notified personally.
 If we are unable to contact you during this period your film may be removed from the Festival line up.
+Any contact will be sent to the email address listed on your submission – please ensure that this is an email that you will retain access to.
+We advise against using work/student emails for this reason.

-Festival Screenings and Scheduling:
+Festival Screenings and Scheduling

 All screenings during the Festival period will take place at the discretion of the Festival.
 We reserve the right to make changes to the advertised schedule at any time for any reason and will not accept liability for any costs incurred as a result of such changes.
+No film may be withdrawn from the Norwich Film Festival programme by its submitter after its selection / participation has been confirmed.

 The Festival is not able to cover the costs of any format transfers or subtitling.
-Digital screening copies of selected titles (if requested) must be received by the Festival by 15 September 2024.
+Digital screening copies of selected titles (if requested) must be received by the Festival by 15 September 2026.
 Please use the following format only:

-Copyrights and clearances:
+Copyrights and clearances

-All entries must be the original work of the entrant and must not infringe upon the copyrights, trademarks, rights of privacy, publicity or other intellectual property or other rights of any person or entity.
 If the film contains any material or elements that are not owned by the entrant and/or which are subject to the rights of third parties, the entrant is responsible for obtaining, prior to the submission of the film, any and all releases and consents necessary to permit use and exploitation of the film by Norwich Film Festival in the manner set forth in the official rules without additional compensation, including, without limitation, location releases for footage shot at any location; name, voice and likeness releases for any person whose name, voice and/or likeness appears in the film (other than entrant); releases for the use of any props, set dressings and other materials used in the film; releases from any individuals participating in the production of the film and releases for any other audio and/or audio-visual materials not wholly owned by entrant, which, in each case, are used in the film (collectively the “Clearances”).
-If any person(s) appearing in any film is (are) under the age of majority in their place of residence, the signature of a parent of legal guardian is required with each release.
+If any person(s) appearing in any film is (are) under the age of majority in their place of residence, the signature of a parent or legal guardian is required with each release.
 All signatures must be original.

-Our rights:
+Our rights

 Norwich Film Festival reserves the right, at any point during the competition, in its sole and unfettered discretion, to disqualify and remove any film that potentially or actually infringes any third party’s copyright(s).